 I could feel myself getting sunburnt, and I was surprised how ‘tuckered out’ Explorason was from his hour in the sports and exercise pool area, so we decided to go back and give him a rest in bed and I caught up on some writing and social media.
 I had so many photos I wanted to load of this beautiful piece of paradise here at the Red Sea.

 Next was a ‘Tuc-Tuc’ taxi they call a ‘Tucxi’ and we zoomed around town for more of a tour, and then ended up at a stunning marina.
-It was a millionaire’s playground with boats in the centre, and people under beach umbrellas being delivered food and drinks, or playing in the water while adults shopped in the beautiful boutiques.
+It was a millionaire’s playground with boats in the center, and people under beach umbrellas being served with food and drinks or playing in the water while adults shop in the beautiful boutiques.
 We loved it here!

 Really trying to pack all we could into our stay, we had arranged for cocktails to be served on the bar boat in the little lagoon out the front of the Miramar Bar and Bistro area back at Sheraton Miramar Resort.
 It was just so beautiful.
 Words can’t describe how wonderful it was to be here.